 - A company that takes your privacy seriously so that your files are always safe

-These are just a few of the reasons why you’d be looking into a cloud storage service as a college student.
-Depending on what you’ll be studying and what types of classes you’ll be taking, there will certainly be other reasons why you’d benefit from cloud storage.
+Depending on what you’ll be studying and what types of classes you’ll be taking, there will certainly be other reasons why you’d benefit from an online backup provider.
 Odds are, you’ll also need a service that makes your files available and accessible on all of your devices, no matter where you are.

 - User-friendly syncing system allows you to sync across unlimited devices